wisarutonpratum-oss/sales-performance-analysis/README.md

 ## 6. Recommendations

 ### 1) Review Furniture pricing and discount strategy
-Furniture generated weak profitability despite contributing meaningful sales.
-The business should review pricing, discount levels, and cost structure for **Tables** and **Bookcases**, which were the primary drivers of category losses.
+Furniture generated meaningful sales but delivered weak profitability.
+The business should review pricing, discount levels, and margin structure for **Tables** and **Bookcases**, which were the main drivers of category losses.

-### 2) Reduce unprofitable discounting
+### 2) Tighten discounting on low-margin products
-Since higher discount levels were associated with lower profitability, discount policies should be tightened—especially for low-margin products and underperforming states.
-Discounts should be tested selectively rather than applied broadly.
+Since higher discount levels were associated with weaker profitability, discount policies should be reviewed—especially for already low-margin products.
+Discounts should be applied selectively and evaluated based on profit impact, not just revenue lift.

 ### 3) Investigate Texas as a priority turnaround market
-Texas generated strong revenue but substantial losses, which suggests a profitability problem rather than a demand problem.
+Texas generated strong revenue but substantial losses, suggesting a profitability problem rather than a demand problem.
 The business should review:
-- product mix sold in Texas
+- category mix sold in Texas
-- discounting behavior by category
+- discounting patterns by product group
-- shipping or fulfillment costs if relevant
 - whether low-margin Office Supplies are being over-promoted
+- operational or pricing issues specific to the state

-### 4) Double down on profitable product lines
+### 4) Double down on high-performing product lines
-The company should continue investing in high-performing categories and sub-categories such as **Technology** and **Copiers**, which demonstrated strong profit contribution and healthy margins.
+The company should continue investing in profitable categories and sub-categories such as **Technology** and **Copiers**, which demonstrated strong profit contribution and healthy margins.

-### 5) Monitor profitability beyond top-line sales
+### 5) Monitor margin alongside revenue
-Strong revenue alone can hide underperforming categories and states.
-Management should track **sales, profit, and margin together** by category, sub-category, and region to avoid growing unprofitable segments.
+Strong sales alone can hide underperforming categories and markets.
+Management should track **revenue, profit, and margin together** by category, sub-category, region, and state to avoid scaling unprofitable segments.

 ---